 Interpretation of Accounts Receivable Turnover Ratio

 On the other hand, a low accounts receivable turnover ratio suggests that the company’s collection process is poor.
-This can be due to the company extending credit terms to non-creditworthy customers who experience financial difficulties.
+This can be due to the company extending credit terms to non-creditworthy customers who are experiencing financial difficulties.

 It’s useful to compare a company’s ratio to that of its competitors or similar companies within its industry.
-Looking at a company’s ratio, relative to that of similar firms, will provide a more meaningful analysis of the company’s performance rather than just an abstract calculation.
+Looking at a company’s ratio, relative to that of similar firms, will provide a more meaningful analysis of the company’s performance rather than viewing the number in isolation.
 For example, a company with a ratio of four, not inherently a “high” number, will appear to be performing considerably better if the average ratio for its industry is two.